California Living Trusts: How to create a Living Trust?

 From LegalZoom: LOOK IN THE TOP LEFT CORNER-80% of people make mistakes when filling out legal forms by themselves.

-LegalZoom admits they are not a law firm or lawyers and can't give legal advice.
-So in other words, 80% OF PEOPLE MAKE MISTAKES WITH DIY WILL & TRUST FORMS AND LEGALZOOM HAS NO ATTORNEYS TO HELP CORRECT THAT SHOCKING REVELATION!
+LegalZoom admits they are not a law firm and can't give legal advice.
+So, 80% OF PEOPLE MAKE MISTAKES WITH DIY WILL/TRUST FORMS & AT LEGALZOOM ATTORNEYS DO NOT ACTUALLY "DRAFT" YOUR DOCUMENTS, TO HELP CORRECT THAT SHOCKING REVELATION.

-LegalZoom admits they are not a law firm or lawyers and can't give legal advice.
-So in other words, 80% OF PEOPLE MAKE MISTAKES WITH DIY WILL & TRUST FORMS AND LEGALZOOM HAS NO ATTORNEYS TO HELP CORRECT THAT SHOCKING REVELATION!
+LegalZoom admits they are not a law firm and can't give legal advice.
+So, 80% OF PEOPLE MAKE MISTAKES WITH DIY WILL/TRUST FORMS & AT LEGALZOOM ATTORNEYS DO NOT ACTUALLY "DRAFT" YOUR DOCUMENTS, TO HELP CORRECT THAT SHOCKING REVELATION.

-Circumstances In California That Make Using An Experienced Estate Planning Attorney a MUST:
+Circumstances In California That Make Using An Experienced Estate Planning Attorney a MUST (In other words, DIY products do not fully address the following issu

 • You're in a second marriage (or third or fourth...)